 Technically I decided to specialize in Microsoft technologies about 20+ years ago.
 I had gotten MCSD certified at one point, but the idea of continuously tracking and training for the constantly updating MCSD technical requirements (with it’s often flavor of the year taste) wasn’t as appealing as actually understanding business and systems.

-I don’t game much anymore (not really at all), as programming the automation to save me time is taking up all my “free” time, and also because my gaming group has grown up and mostly gone to college or the world.
+I don’t game much anymore (not really at all), as programming the automation to save me time is taking up all my “free” time, and also because most of my familial gaming group has grown up and gone off to college or the world.

 The Ikosa Framework

 The Ikosa Framework is the gaming system (engine?) at the core of my endeavors.
 While it may be one big final usable system, there is still a hierarchy of dependencies and concerns that are encoded in the assemblies (code projects); developed over time and in layers of concerns.